tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

   //   1.
 Kernel with the given name is not found.
   //   2.
 Attributes in op_kernel_construction don't match type constraints
   //      for any of the kernels with this name.
-  //      Note that we consider a constraint to be "not matched" if attribute
+  //      Note that we consider a constraint to be "not matched" if the attribute
   //      it applies to is not in op_kernel_construction. std::unique_ptr<TFRTOpKernel> CreateKernel(
       StringPiece kernel_class_name,